deepfakes/faceswap/INSTALL.md

 #### Manual install
 Do not follow these steps if the Easy Install above completed succesfully.
+If you are using an Nvidia card make sure you have the correct versions of Cuda/cuDNN installed for the required version of Tensorflow
 - Install tkinter (required for the GUI) by typing: `conda install tk`
-- Install requirements: `pip install -r requirements.txt`
+- Install requirements:
-- Install Tensorflow (either GPU or CPU version depending on your setup):
-    - GPU Version: `conda install tensorflow-gpu`
+  - For Nvidia GPU users: `pip install -r requirements_nvidia.txt`
-    - Non GPU Version: `conda install tensorflow`
+  - For AMD GPU users: `pip install -r requirements_amd.txt`
+  - For CPU users: `pip install -r requirements_cpu.txt`

 ## Running faceswap
 - If you are not already in your virtual environment follow [these steps](#entering-your-virtual-environment)